mitchklee35/17-leaflet-challenge/README.md

-# Mapping this weeks Earthquake.USGS
+# Mapping this week's Earthquake.USGS

 Data Analysis and Visualization Course